jackmaden/philosophybreak/src/pages/articles/seneca-on-coping-with-the-shortness-of-life/index.md

 authorLink: "https://twitter.com/jackmaden_"
 ---

-<span class="big-letter">I</span>n his brilliant 49 AD essay <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0143036327/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0143036327&linkId=e31a3b983be0b177d68097379a035cae">On the Shortness of Life</a>, Roman Stoic philosopher Seneca addresses his father-in-law, Paulinus, about the seemingly universal human complaint regarding the shortness of life: we are born, our existences rush swiftly by, and before we know it, we die.
+<span class="big-letter">I</span>n his brilliant 49 CE essay <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0143036327/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0143036327&linkId=e31a3b983be0b177d68097379a035cae">On the Shortness of Life</a>, Roman Stoic philosopher Seneca addresses his father-in-law, Paulinus, about the seemingly universal human complaint regarding the shortness of life: we are born, our existences rush swiftly by, and before we know it, we die.

 In the face of this certain fate, how can we shake off the pervasive suspicion that, however we end up living our brief lives, we’re not making the most of them?
 How can we keep existential frets and despairs at bay?